Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions

 For both FESSTVaL and LIAISE, we have at least one clear-sky day with high quality reference GHI measurements available from pyranometers to calibrate against.
 The cosine response is a function of solar zenith angle, so we take the ratio between the spectral average of our instrument and the reference GHI measurement as a function of this angle.
-Figure \ref{fig:bbcalib}a shows for a single radiometer at FESSTVaL the resulting ratio curve relative to the suntracker reference for the clear-sky day (June 18, 2021).
-The best curve fit is manually extended below solar elevation angles of 15 degrees, because here the absolute signal gets too low and relative measurement errors, including that of the pyranometer cosine response, amplify.
+Figure \ref{fig:bbcalib}a shows the resulting ratio curve relative to the suntracker reference for a single radiometer at FESSTVaL for a clear-sky day (June 18, 2021).
+The best curve fit extrapolated from 15 to 10 degrees, and kept constant for any value below, because here the absolute signal gets too low and relative measurement errors, including that of the pyranometer cosine response, negatively impact the curve fit.
 Especially differences between the cosine response of each subgroup become more pronounced at such low angles.
 Furthermore, when the sensor is not perfectly level, measured incoming irradiance between morning and evening for the same solar elevation angle introduces an asymmetry, which explains part of the hysteresis effect visible in Figure \ref{fig:bbcalib}a.
-We find that a fitting technique that takes the solar azimuth angle into account and fits on subgroups seperately does not generalize beyond the calibration data, and thus does not improve data accuracy for days with clouds.
-This is likely due to slight variations in sensor orientation from day to day, and different combinations of solar elevation and azimuth angle as the Earth's orbit around the Sun progresses.
+We find that a fitting technique that takes the solar azimuth angle into account and fits on subgroups separately does not generalise beyond the calibration data, and thus does not improve data accuracy for days with clouds.
+This is likely due to slight variations (less than 0.5 degrees) in sensor orientation that may occur from day to day, the exact reasons of which we do not know, and different combinations of solar elevation and azimuth angle as the Earth's orbit around the Sun progresses.
 Figure \ref{fig:bbcalib}b illustrates the resulting time series when the reference date best fit is applied to a different day (June 27, 2021).
 This examples shows sensor 3 captures both the daily cycle and cloud driven fluctuations.